 Wisconsin Employment First Conference

 The Wisconsin Employment First Conference is for anyone interested in increasing integrated employment opportunities for people with disabilities.
 Conference participants learn strategies that support people with disabilities to get jobs, develop local action plans, and develop a statewide network.
+Join us on May 15, 2019, for the next WI Employment First Conference.
+Registration opens March 2019.
+View a summary of the 2018 conference session discussions and content here.

 Let’s Get to Work